Creating and Running a Webman Project in ServBay

 45

-46Important: In production environments, always change the default database password, and avoid hardcoding sensitive information in code.
+46Important: In production, always change the default database password and avoid hardcoding sensitive credentials in code.

 Running the Webman Project

-Webman projects are typically started via the included start.php
+Webman projects are typically started using the start.php

 script, which launches Workerman processes.
-Unlike the traditional Nginx/Apache + PHP-FPM setup, Webman is a resident memory asynchronous application.
+Unlike traditional Nginx/Apache + PHP-FPM, Webman runs as a resident asynchronous application.

 php start.php start